7 Summer Fundraising Ideas That Actually Work

 To organize an open-air movie screening:

-– decide on a location and a date;
+• Decide on a location and a date

-– organize the venue or screen and projector;
+• Organize the venue or screen and projector

-– set out any food and beverages that will be for sale;
+• Set out any food and beverages that will be for sale

-When choosing a location, ensure you select one that is large, flat, grassy and easily accessible.
+When choosing a location, ensure you select one that is large, flat, grassy, and easily accessible.
 Think about whether participants will have access to safe and secure toilets, and whether there will be enough parking if you are advertising to the wider community.

 For an outdoor movie screening, a couple of other things to have in mind are:

-– Lightning: is there enough light for people to reach the parking after the screening?
+• Lightning: is there enough light for people to reach the parking after the screening?

-– Power: where will the power come from and will you require any generators, extension cords, or adapters?
+• Power: where will the power come from and will you require any generators, extension cords, or adapters?

-– Food and Drinks: will you need access to water for food stalls?
+• Food and Drinks: will you need access to water for food stalls?
 Will you serve food and do you need to refrigerate it?

-– Trash Disposal: do you have an adequate system in place (e.g. enough trash and recycling bins)?
+• Trash Disposal: do you have an adequate system in place (e.g. enough trash and recycling bins)?

-– Ticketing: how do you plan to ticket?
+• Ticketing: how do you plan to ticket?
 Will you rope off the seating area somehow?

-– Licenses: do you understand the PPL (Public Performance Licence) requirements and do you have the proper permissions to screen the movie?
+• Licenses: do you understand the PPL (Public Performance Licence) requirements and do you have the proper permissions to screen the movie?

 4. Barbecue Extravaganza

-There are several ways to go about raising funds at a barbecue: selling barbecue plates (‘to stay’ and ‘to go’), selling barbecue sauces and drinks, organizing raffles and auctions.
+Barbecues are a great way to attract a big crowd during the summer.
+It’s also a family-friendly summer fundraising idea.
+There are several ways to raise funds at a barbecue: selling barbecue plates (‘to stay’ and ‘to go’), selling barbecue sauces and drinks, and organizing raffles and auctions.

-This is especially important as, if you don’t have any additional activities organized, you might come into a situation where people just get the barbecue and leave – which means you’re not utilizing your fundraising potential.
+For kids, you can organize ball and bucket toss, floating duck pond, turtle races, or whack-a-mole.
+This is especially important as, if you don’t have any additional activities organized, you might come into a situation where people get their meal and leave – which means you’re not utilizing your fundraising potential.

-If you organize activities like these, you can also make the event a whole day thing by serving both lunch and dinner since people will have something to do in between the two meals.
-Another thing you can do is organize a market and raise additional money by charging vendors a flat fee to set up a stall.
+If you organize activities like these, you can also make the event a whole day thing by serving lunch and dinner since people will have something to do between the two meals.

-In order to get an array of goods for your barbecue event, approach local butchers, grocery stores, markets, farmers, and restaurants, and ask them to donate food, condiments, and buns in exchange for you promoting them at your barbecue.
-Make sure there are options for everyone.
-Source vegetarian and vegan hamburgers and hot dogs, vegetables, and gluten-free buns.
-Catering to as many different people as possible helps you attract a bigger crowd.
+To get an array of goods for your barbecue event, approach local butchers, grocery stores, markets, farmers, and restaurants, and ask them to sponsor food, condiments, and buns in exchange for promoting them at your barbecue.

 If you organize the barbecue well in advance, you can also source additional sponsors.
 For large donations, you can display your donors’ logos on aprons, banners, tents, or other displays.